Confused by all the different types of milk at the supermarket?

 - Organic milk comes from organically farmed animals fed a variety of foods natural to their diet, and allowed free movement and natural light and ventilation while inside.

 - Biodynamic: You'll see this on the label of milks sourced from farms that use the biodynamic farming method.
-Biodynamic farming shares principles with organic farming (such as not using chemical fertilisers) but has additional requirements for enhancing the soil's structure and nutrient cycles.
+Biodynamic farming shares principles with organic farming (such as requiring that any fertilisers used are based on biodegradable material of microbial, plant or animal origin produced from organic practices) but has additional requirements for enhancing the soil's structure and nutrient cycles.